 APD is also referred to as central auditory processing disorder (CAPD).

 Signs and symptoms of auditory processing disorder

-If a child has auditory processing disorder (APD), you might notice that the child has difficulties with:
+If a child has APD, you might notice that he has difficulties with:

 - listening and hearing, especially if there’s a lot of background noise and distractions